 - Add separate value

-Tweet and Facebook information and facts that don’t appear on your blog.
+Use your social media profiles to add content that won’t appear on the blog itself..
 Think of it as a separate resource for people to tap in to.
 Here’s our guide to using Instagram for bloggers.

 - Share others

 The more content you share from other bloggers the more likely they are to share your stuff.
 Give and then get later.
 This is really important.

 Neil Patel (one of my blogging heros) has just written a really cool list about how to use Twitter like a boss.
 That is a good place to start if you want to really amp up your social activities.